New CaledoniaOfficial Name: New Caledonia

 Travel & Transportation

-Roads in New Caledonia are generally well maintained, except in remote areas.
+Road Conditions and Safety: Roads in New Caledonia are generally well maintained, except in remote areas.
 Animals and unwary pedestrians walking in the road make night driving on unlit secondary roads hazardous.
+Roads leading into and out of Noumea may be closed during periods of civil unrest.

-AVIATION SAFETY OVERSIGHT: Civil aviation operations in New Caledonia fall under the jurisdiction of French authorities.
-The U.S. Federal Aviation Administration (FAA) has assessed the government of France’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of France’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of New Caledonia’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of New Caledonia’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.